johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

     from providers to zone owners.

-12. All signing parties MUST ensure to not publish key sets containing multiple keys of the same algorithm that share a keytag.
+12. All signing parties MUST ensure to not publish key sets containing multiple keys that share a keytag (even across algorithms).

 # Soft Requirements